-- 2.9 A pavement licence can authorise the placing of removable furniture on part of a relevant highway adjacent to the applicable premises. - 2.10 The Business and Planning Act 2020 states that "relevant highway" means a highway - a) to which Part 7A of the Highways Act 1980 applies, and - b) which is not over Crown land or maintained by Network Rail. - 2.11 When determining whether the part of the relevant highway is "adjacent" to the applicable premises, the Council will adopt a pragmatic approach and consider each case on its merits.
-In doing so all relevant factors will be considered including: - How far the part of the relevant highway is from the frontage of the applicable premises. - What lies between the part of the relevant highway and the frontage of the applicable premises. - What other businesses that are eligible to apply for a pavement licence are located in the vicinity of the premises that are the subject of the application.
+- 2.9 A pavement licence can authorise the placing of removable furniture on part of a relevant highway adjacent to the applicable premises. - 2.10 The Business and Planning Act 2020 states that "relevant highway" means a highway - (a) to which Part 7A of the Highways Act 1980 applies, and - (b) which is not over Crown land or maintained by Network Rail.

+- 2.11 When determining whether the part of the relevant highway is "adjacent" to the applicable premises, the Council will adopt a pragmatic approach and consider each case on its merits.
+In doing so all relevant factors will be considered including: - How far the part of the relevant highway is from the frontage of the applicable premises; - What lies between the part of the relevant highway and the frontage of the applicable premises; - What other businesses that are eligible to apply for a pavement licence are located in the vicinity of the premises that are the subject of the application. - 2.12 The Council will also take into account whether the highway is subject to traffic closure (i.e. Pedestrianised) or restrictions to traffic.